Beach at Pine Island

 No Pets Allowed at Pine Island Park

 People ask if dogs are allowed.
-Even though the park used to be pet-friendly every other Saturday morning, the Hernando County Parks and Recreation Department decided safety was an issue and ended that opportunity, so no pets allowed.
+Even though the park used to be pet-friendly every other Saturday morning, the Hernando County Parks and Recreation Department decided safety was an issue and ended that opportunity, so no pets are allowed.

 pine island sunset